 So, some of our guests are staying longer now we are opened back up.
 I wanted to prepare a blog post on some of the most noteable places in South Wales for visitation, going a bit further than our already existing guide and providing some much needed information.

-For water lovers, or beach lovers, I have prepared a list of reservoirs of which there are many in Wales and also some noteable beaches.
 I have tried to keep the distance of these within 1 hour of our cottage, as always but some are a little further away.
 You can see the sights on our Air B n B guide book as to where things are.
+Some of the locations have headings that are linked to our instagram, where you may view a video tour of some highlights of the area.

 Mountains, Castles and Waterfalls — Oh My!Guest Review – Air B & B